ETCCooperative/docs-ethercluster/docs/terraform.md

 with Terraform immediately by creating Terraform configuration files.
 ```

-Great, now that Terraform is initialized, head over to next section to begin building with it.
+Great, now that Terraform is initialized, head over to the next section to begin building with it.